getify/Functional-Light-JS/manuscript/ch9.md

 // [2,4,6,8,10]
 ```

+I> ## Note
+I>
-**Note:** We're cheating with this reducer: using a side effect by allowing `list.push(..)` to mutate the list that was passed in.
+I> We're cheating with this reducer: using a side effect by allowing `list.push(..)` to mutate the list that was passed in.
 In general, that's not a good idea, obviously, but since we know the `[]` list is being created and passed in, it's less dangerous.
 You could be more formal -- yet less performant! -- by creating a new list with the val `concat(..)`d onto the end.
 We'll come back to this cheat in Appendix A.

 Implementing `map(..)` with `reduce(..)` is not on its surface an obvious step or even an improvement.
 However, this ability will be a crucial recognition for more advanced techniques like those we'll cover in Appendix A, "Transducing".